Galaxy Towers: Construction and neighborhood

 Galaxy Mall Plaza is a two-level mall located beneath the three buildings on Boulevard East.
 In addition to a number of different stores, and dining establishments, it was the location of the 500-seat Galaxy TriPlex movie theater, which was built in 1977, and whose operational status changed numerous times over the next quarter century.
-It closed one year after it opened, and remained unused for a decade, until it reopened in 1987 by owner Nelson Page of Majestic Entertainment.
+It closed one year after it opened, and remained unused for a decade, until it was reopened in 1987 by owner Nelson Page of Majestic Entertainment.
 It initially failed to find a devoted audience, but when it changed to a discount house, it saw success.
 Its houses were increased to three in 1989, and it developed a reputation for eclectic programming at affordable prices.
 In addition to first-run features, The Galaxy hosted a regular silent film series.
 The Galaxy TriPlex was the location of a five-week Coming Attractions program hosted by film critic Jeffrey Lyons, and the annual Black Maria Film Festival.
 The theater ultimately closed in 2007.
 It was one of four theaters of Nelson's that closed for economic reasons, along with The Valley View Cinemas in Wayne, the Hudson Street Cinemas in Hoboken and the Cedar Lane Cinemas in Teaneck.
 It was converted into office space.